-All business covered by the AML/CFT Act will have to report international wire transfers and physical cash transactions over certain amounts (known as prescribed transactions) to the FIU.
+All businesses covered by the AML/CFT Act will have to report international wire transfers and physical cash transactions over certain amounts (known as prescribed transactions) to the FIU.

 This will make it more difficult for criminals to use multiple small transactions, multiple senders or multiple recipients to avoid detection.